Kong/kong-collector-helm/README.md

     --docker-password=$BINTRAY_KEY
 ```

-5. Set up collector, overriding Kong Admin host to allow collector to push
+5. Set up collector, overriding Kong Admin host, servicePort and token to ensure
+   Kong Admin API is reachable by collector, this will allow collector to push
    swagger specs to Kong

 ```console
 $ helm install my-release . --set kongAdmin.host=my-kong-kong-admin
 ```

-6. Add a "Collector Plugin" to Kong, using the Kong Admin API or Kong Manager
+6. Add a "Collector Plugin" to Kong, using the Kong Manager or Kong Admin API
-   GUI
+   GUI, this will allow Kong to push traffic to collector.

 ```console
 $ open http://$(minikube ip):32002